upload-interop/interface/README.md

 - **The `files_*` types are defined from the `$_FILES` structure.** Cf. <https://www.php.net/manual/en/features.file-upload.post-method.php>.

 ## Implementations

+Implementations MAY validate _UploadStruct_ values; implmentations MUST throw an _UploadThrowable_ when a value is invalid.

 Implementations advertised as readonly or immutable MUST be deeply readonly or immutable; they MUST NOT encapsulate any references, resources, mutable objects, objects or arrays encapsulating references or resources or mutable objects, and so on.